Grief is weird, sneaky, messy, and relentless.

 Prolonged Grief Treatment can help you heal.

 Prolonged Grief Treatment (previously called Complicated Grief Treatment) is the most evidence-based treatment in the world.
 Dr. Katherine Shear developed Prolonged Grief Treatment and has proven its effectiveness over the last three decades.
 I've been fortunate to undergo extensive training in PGT with Dr. Bonnie Gorscak, a key leader in grief and loss who has worked closely with Dr. Katherine Shear over the last 20 years.
-As a grief counselor, I use PGT to help you understand and overcome what's holding you back from adapting to your loss.
+As a grief counselor, I use PGT to create a safe and supportive environment to help you understand and overcome what's holding you back from adapting to your loss.
 We'll work together to face these challenges and build a new life filled with meaning and joy.

 It’s okay to feel okay.
 You deserve peace, and I’d be honored to help you get there.

-Throughout my years as an expert-trained grief counselor serving Kentucky and Ohio, I've seen individuals overcome grief's toughest challenges, develop skills, implement tools, and find peace.
-If you're struggling with distressing thoughts, emotions, or behaviors or feel stuck in your loss, I'm here for you.
+Throughout my years as an expert-trained grief therapist serving Kentucky and Ohio, I've seen individuals overcome grief's toughest challenges, develop skills, implement tools, and find peace.
+If you're struggling with distressing thoughts, emotions, or behaviors or feel stuck in your loss, I'm here for you to provide grief support in a safe space.
 Online sessions are available throughout KY & OH and in-person in my Northern Kentucky office.

 Follow the steps below to get started.